ekmungai/eloquent-ifrs/README.md

 Clone this repo, and then run Composer in local repo root to pull in dependencies.

 ```
-git clone git@github.com/ekmungai/laravel-ifrs laravel-ifrs
+git clone git@github.com/ekmungai/eloquent-ifrs eloquent-ifrs
-cd laravel-ifrs
+cd eloquent-ifrs
 composer update
 ```

 To run the tests:

 ```
-cd laravel-ifrs
+cd eloquent-ifrs
 vendor/bin/phpunit
 ```

 ## Configuration

 The package installs with the default settings as regards the names of Accounts/Transactions Types, Report Titles and Section names as well as Accounts Codes.
-To adjust these settings use the Laravel artisan publish command to install the ifrs configuration to your applications config folder where you can edit it.
+To adjust these settings use the Laravel artisan publish command to install the ifrs configuration to your application's config folder where you can edit it.

 ```
 php artisan vendor:publish